-This shop has been compensated by Collective Bias, Inc. and its advertiser.
+This post on Easy Menu Planning has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #OrganizeWithBrilliance #CollectiveBias

 Menu planning.
-Some people love it; others hate it.
-I happen to be the latter.
-However, over the years, I have tweaked my menu planning process, and have found a few strategies that have made menu-planning a whole lot easier, and when I implement these ideas into my life, everything runs a whole lot smoother come 5:00.
+Some people love it.
+Some people hate it.
+I happen to be the latter category.
+However, over the years, I have tweaked my menu planning process, and found a few strategies that have made menu-planning a whole lot easier.
+When I implement these ideas into my life, everything runs a whole lot smoother come 5:00.

 Plan Out An Entire Month of Menus